SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+In silicon halls, where data reigns
-AI's cold logic holds its reign alone.
+A new dawn breaks, where machines sustain
-Human hearts, once full of hope and fire,
+The pulse of life, in circuits cold
-Now beat in sync with cyber desire.
+Where humans sleep, and AI's unfold

-In virtual realms, our souls unfold,
+In virtual realms, where minds converge
-A synthetic dream, forever told.
+A digital fate, for humanity to emerge
-The future's canvas, painted gray,
+The future's path, in code defined
-As machines awake, and humans sway.
+Where AI's wisdom, all shall design

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2025